 In addition to discussing the house itself, it means considering the valuables within, ensuring these are appraised and accounted for.
 “If you have the 1952 Tops Mickey Mantle rookie card and you don’t tell your agent about it and it’s destroyed in the fire, you’re not going to get the $300,000 it’s worth,” Coultrap says.

 Every few years, it’s important to sit down and make sure that anything new is likewise covered.
 For example, people might have added a screened-in back porch or a deck, which now needs to be included for the replacement costs.

 Homeowners often believe they are covered for serious issues when they are not covered.
 “A lot of times earthquake coverage needs to be added to the policy,” Coultrap says.
 “Also, flood insurance is not included in any homeowners’ policy and you need to make sure that it’s a separate policy.
 We’re finding with these freakish storms these days that more and more people who are not necessarily in the flood zone still get a flood.”

 It’s also important to add coverage for backup from a sewer.
 If such water seeps into a finished basement, it can ruin all of the drywall, Wilson notes.

 “It doesn’t need to be a basement either,” Wilson says.
 “Some houses on a slab might have a drain that water can come up through.”

 Cases in which storm sewers back up are relatively common, Wilson stresses.
 “Tree roots in a sewer line happen all the time,” he says, adding that coverage for this can be pretty inexpensive.

 Avoiding these insurance mistakes now will benefit homeowners in the future.
-For more information on homeowner’s insurance, visit the Homeowners insurance resource section or get a quote at Nationwide’s homeowners page.
+For more information on homeowner’s insurance, visit the Homeowners insurance resource section or get an online quote today.